Pfizer takes its shot at a vaccine for evasive superbug

 That may explain why vaccines from Nabi and Merck failed.
 Both tried to defeat this bug by attacking on just one front.

-The vaccine by Nabi, now Biota Pharmaceuticals BOTA.O, focused only on the sugar capsule the bacteria make to hide from the immune system, while Merck's focused on a single protein that helps staph gets its nutrition.
+The vaccine by Nabi, now Biota Pharmaceuticals, focused only on the sugar capsule the bacteria make to hide from the immune system, while Merck's focused on a single protein that helps staph gets its nutrition.
 Neither lived up to expectations.

 "We've learned that just focusing on one target of Staph aureus might not be sufficient," said Dr. Buddy Creech, an infectious diseases expert at Vanderbilt University.